recal-dev/recal-sdk-js/README.md

 )

 // Or with more options
-const availabilityDetailed = await recal.scheduling.userSchedulingBasic(
+const availabilityDetailed = await recal.scheduling.user(
     'user_id',
     new Date('2024-01-15'),
     new Date('2024-01-20'),